coolwanglu/pdf2htmlEX/README.md

 It is optimized for modern web browsers such as Mozilla Firefox & Google Chrome.

-This program is designed for scientific papers with complicate formulas and figures, so a precise rendering is also the #1 concern.
+This program is designed for scientific papers with complicate formulas and figures, therefore precise rendering is the #1 concern.
 But of course general PDF files are also supported.

 ## Features